Do you need a technical translation

 Proven collaboration on technical translations

-Based on many years of experience in the industry, I have therefore developed a fixed procedure so that we ensure both an excellent result and at the same time avoid that does not disturb you more than is necessary.
-Therefore, our collaboration usually takes place like this:
+Based on many years of experience in the industry, I have therefore developed a fixed procedure so that we both ensure the good result and, at the same time, avoid that have to disturb you more than necessary.
+Therefore, the collaboration usually takes place like this:

 1

-You send me an e-mail with the text attached that you need to have translated.
-If you need it urgently, please mention this, and I will see if I can rearrange my work.
+You send an e-mail to me with the text attached that you need to have translated.
+If you need it urgently*, please mention this in your e-mail, and I will see if I can rearrange my work.

 2